Volas171/CN-Plugin/README.md

 Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.
 List your currently installed plugins/mods by running the `mods` command.

+### Credits
+The original discordplugin was made by J-VdS, you can visit his repository here: https://github.com/J-VdS/DiscordPlugin

 ### Self Promotion
 Our discord server: http://cn-discord.ddns.net
 Our game servers: